 Want to hear something adorable?
 Most dogs actually like the taste and the CRUNCH of a fresh apple.
 So good news to pet parents: you can feed your dog fresh apples — including the skin.
 Just remember to chop up the apple and take out the choking hazards (i.e. the seeds and the core) and you’re all set.

 Chopped apples are an excellent source of vitamin A, vitamin C, and fiber for your dog.
 However, as a reminder, apples should be given in moderation.
-Though apples contain naturally-occurring fructose (which is healthier than refined sugar), sugar is still not good for canines in large quantities.
+Though apples contain naturally-occurring fructose (a type of sugar which is healthier than refined sugar), this is still not good for canines in large quantities.

 9. Bananas - In Moderation